emma-ladouceur/NutNet-CAFE/README.md

 **4_Data_Prep.R** This workflow uses the data produced by the script 'Price_Pairs.R", which is submitted to the cluster by wrapper submit script, "Price_Pairs_Wrapper.sh" and nested Submit Script "Price_Pairs_Submit.sh".
 In this script we prune the pairwise comparisons down to only the meaningful temporal pairings that we are interested in.

-**FOLDER: cluster -> univariate models, multivariate models**
-- *A submit script ('.sh') to send each R script to the HPC cluster, and an R Script ('.R') for every statistical model, named intuitively after each response*
+**FOLDER: cluster -> univariate models, multivariate models** Here you will find a *A submit script ('.sh')* to send each R script to the HPC cluster, and an *R Script ('.R')* *for every statistical model, named intuitively after each response*
+- *univariate models* -> models for main analysis, main results reported in Table S2, model specifications in Table S3, fits Figure S6 a)-g).
+- *multivariate models* -> multivariate models explore correlations between responses.
+Specifications in Table S4, correlations in Table S5, fits in Figure S i)-n)

 **5_Model_Data_Extract.R** This workflow pulls data out of *Richness & Biomass* model objects and preps data for visualization in Figure Figure S5 a), b) & c).
 Models have been run on a cluster and each have an R script and a submit script (.sh) (see folder above).
 Produces Fig S6 a)-b).